-§§338.010 and 338.665 - Pharmacists prescribing and dispensing tobacco cessation products

-In response to similar legislation (HCS HB 725), officials from the Department of Social Services (DSS), MO HealthNet Division (MHD) stated §338.800 allows pharmacists to prescribe and dispense any tobacco cessation products.
-Tobacco cessation products are defined as any drug approved by the federal Food and Drug Administration for use as an aid to tobacco cessation.
+§§338.010 and 338.665 - Pharmacists prescribing and dispensing tobacco cessation products Officials from the DSS' MHD state §338.800 allows pharmacists to prescribe and dispense any tobacco cessation products.
+Nicotine replacement therapy products are defined as any drug approved by the federal Food and Drug Administration for use as an aid to tobacco cessation.
 The board of pharmacy shall adopt regulations.
-(Oversight notes, in this current proposal, §338.800 has been changed to §338.665).